blad/mockingjays/README.md

   - *Default: false*
 - **responseHeaderBlacklist** - Indicates headers that should not be recorded to the cache file.
 Things like date or fields that may change the file during refreshes are ideal candidates.
   - *Default: []* (Record all headers)
+- **transitionConfig** - Path or Object to the transition config Object.
+The transition config defined a mapping between requests that cause state changes, and the requests that are affected.
+[See Feature File for Example](features/stateful_requests.feature)
+  - *Default: {}* (Consider All Operations Non-Stateful)